 For a writer, your keyboard is your tool of the trade.
 That's why it's so important for writers to have a keyboard that offers comfort and support and feels satisfying to use.
 It's also important that your keyboard has all the right buttons and functions you need, whether dedicated media keys for skipping through playlists while working on that screenplay or the ability to remap keys in the software so your shortcuts are right where you need them.

-We've tested over 235 keyboards, and below is our list of the best keyboards for writers we've tested.
+We've tested over 240 keyboards, and below include our picks for the best keyboard for fast typing and the best keyboard for writers of all stripes.
 If you're exclusively looking for ergonomic options, check out our recommendations for the best ergonomic keyboards.
 If you write lines of code instead of lines of dialogue, we also have a list of the best keyboards for programming.
 Or, if you know for certain you want a mechanical keyboard for that nice click and clack, check out our article on the best mechanical keyboards.

 That said, because this keyboard has a higher-end, solid aluminum case, it's a little louder than most other options on this list.
 We also noticed the stabilizers on the larger keys felt and sounded a little inconsistent during our testing, so you may want to re-lube or replace the stabilizers yourself to get the most out of this board.
 To that end, this keyboard is also designed to be highly customizable and includes a tool kit so you can completely disassemble the board to swap out any pieces if you want.